Sustainable Code Generation Using Large Language Models: A Systematic Literature Review: Data Extraction

 \subsubsection{Code-Related Task}

 We categorized the selected studies based on the code-related tasks they addressed.
 Code-related tasks refer to code generation, code completion, code optimization, and code refactoring.
 As several studies addressed more than one task (e.g., combining code generation with optimization or refactoring), a multi-label classification approach was adopted; therefore, a single study may appear in multiple task categories.
-This approach enables a more accurate representation of the scope of each study and avoids oversimplifying contributions that span multiple tasks.

 Table~\ref{tab:code-related} shows the distribution of studies across code-related tasks.
 It can be seen that the majority of the selected studies focus on code generation, indicating that energy-aware research in this area is primarily centred on generating source code using LLMs.
 In contrast, relatively fewer studies address code optimization, code completion, or code refactoring, suggesting that these tasks have received limited attention from an energy measurement perspective.